MouamleH/tg-keyboard-generator/README.md

 # Requirements
 [Rubenlagus Telegram bots library](https://github.com/rubenlagus/TelegramBots) (For the CallbackQuery model)

+Haven't deployed it to maven central yet so you have to download it manually

 # Usage
 First you need a class that holds your keyboard template
 ```java